Our infrastructure page will show you that

 How do we select each location?

 We manage geographical presence as a strategic asset, assessing factors including

 Latency is a crucial factor in the planning.
 Users have

 patience for loading time, and all the time you save on DNS is more room for your

 web servers to generate valuable content: simple improvements on DNS save you otherwise

 substantial costs in development and infrastructure.
-Now, it won't make much difference
+It won't make much difference

-if such latency is 25ms, 5 or 10, but growing that past 100ms certainly does.
+if DNS latency is 5, 10 or 25ms, but growing latency past 100ms surely does.

 Most DNS resolvers today select the DNS server to query based on best response time,

 so having points of presence nearby can reduce latency substantially.
 Our locations